 It is believed that around 125 years ago Swami Shankaranandaji had established a representation of Kedarnath Mahadev in this location.
 This used to be a route to Kedarnath Mahadev in India which was very difficult and dangerous.
 So, he built a representation here for the devotees who were not able to reach Kedarnath temple.
-This is how Kedareshwar temple was established.
+This is how Kedareshwor temple was established.
 The temple got its name from Kedarnath temple of India.

 This temple is a pagoda-style temple and has taken a magnificent form with the support of many organizations.
-The temple is built in a Panchayatana layout which means that the main temple of Kedareshwar is surrounded by four shrines of Ganesh, Durga, Vishnu and Surya.
+The temple is built in a Panchayatana layout which means that the main temple of Kedareshwor is surrounded by four shrines of Ganesh, Durga, Vishnu and Surya.

 Various festivals throughout the year are celebrated with different rituals and fest in the temple premise.
-Bolbum Mela in Shravan Maas and promotion of Sanatan culture takes place in this area of Kedareshwar temple.
+Bolbum Mela in Shravan Maas and promotion of Sanatan culture takes place in this area of Kedareshwor temple.
 Moreover, the ashram has been working in the field of education by establishing a free residential Gurukul from 2073- 74 B.S. to prepare hard-working, honest, and patriotic citizens.
 Here, cultural as well as modern courses are taught from grades 6 to 10.

-– Akshayatritiya festival,
+- Akshayatritiya festival

 - Vyasa Poojan fest on Guru Purnima

 - Shravanisnan, Janamantrane, rituals of Rakshabandhan on Rishitarpani, Rakshabandhan and Janai Purnima